LHMak/hangman/README.md

 milestone_3.py - This script contains the code from milestone_2.py, tidied up with the introdction of ask_user_input() and check_guess() functions.

 milestone_4.py - This script contains the code form milestone_3.py.
 This time, the Hangman class has been created which initialises attributes such as the chosen word, number of lives the player has and which letters have been guessed.
 At this stage, most of the functionality of the game is there.

+milestone_5.py - This script contains all functionality from previous milestones.
+In addition, the master function 'play_game()' has been introduced.
+This function determines the number of lives the player has as well as containing the win/loss conditions of the game.

 ## License information